Watson-Explorer/wex-wdc-integration-samples/wex-mr/watson-message-resonance-readme.md

 ```

-Build the application web service using Apache Ant.
+Build the application web service using [Apache Maven](http://maven.apache.org/).
 Before performing this step, verify that you are in the Bluemix directory.
 This will generate a packaged Java WAR called `wex-mr.war`.

 ```
-$> ant
+$> mvn install
 ```

-Note: the following Java libraries are required: `com.ibm.ws.javaee.jaxrs.1.1_1.0.1.jar`, `commons-codec-1.9.jar`, `httpclient-4.3.5.jar`, `httpcore-4.3.2.jar`, and `wink-json4j-1.4.jar`.

 Next, deploy the application to your space in the Bluemix cloud.
 If this is the first time deploying, the application will be created for you.
 Subsequent pushes to Bluemix will overwrite the previous instances you have deployed.

 ```
-$> cf push
+$> cf push -p target/wex-wdc-message-resonance-sample.war
 ```